- Sixth Form Home

-Government policy is for most students to take three full time Advanced Level subjects.
+Most students take three full time Advanced Level subjects.
 You will be asked to choose three main subjects at application.
-You can add a fourth subject, which you may take as part of your course, depending on how well you achieve at GCSE.
+You can add a fourth subject, which you may take as part of your course.
+Whether you take 3 or 4 will depend on your results at GCSE.
 The subjects you choose can be made up purely of A Levels, BTECs or a combination of both.

 You have a great choice of 40 Advanced Level subjects at Holy Cross, but it's important to choose the right ones.
 We want you to enjoy your time here, and to give you the best chances of getting onto your preferred university course or career.
 When choosing a subject, try asking yourself these three questions: